-The key positive drivers for the Trust were the Warana Funds and the depreciation of the Australian dollar.
+The key positive drivers for the Trust were Warana funds and King Street Side Pocket performance.
+The adjusted NTA was a beneficiary of a 14% increase in the Warana Funds.

-The Trust maintained an average net cash balance of less than 10% of NTA over the period.
+The Trust maintained an average net cash balance of 10% of NTA over the period.
+With the rise in interest rates available in US dollars, the Trust started a cash management program by investing its cash balance into a short term bond ETF to optimize income on excess cash.
 AIQ has been busy from an investment perspective, noting the following activities during the period: